-This template makes a HOWFS wavefront measurement suitable for populating the active optics lookup tables in the TCS.
-The detector controller is configured with a suitable readout window and the HOWFS beam-splitter filter is selected and positioned over the required detector.
-A HOWFS observation is made and, when completed, the HOWFS image analysis system is started.
+This is a multi-purposes template capable of making a HOWFS observation and analysing it, or analysing an existing file of HOWFS data.
+If the template is requested to make a new exposure, the detector controller is configured with a suitable readout window and the HOWFS beam-splitter filter is selected and positioned over the required detector.
+A HOWFS observation is then made.
+If the temmplate is not requested to make a new exposure, it uses a file name provided by the user.
+The HOWFS image analysis process is then started.
 The derived coefficients are stored in a file, which may be used to generate the active optics lookup tables for the TCS.
+The template can wait for the analysis to complete or can be requested to finish straight away and leave the analysis running in the background, leaving VISTA to make other observations.